joealden/corum-client/docs/2-design.md

 As Corum is a website, accessing different parts of the application is done by routing (For example, clicking on links or altering the contents of the URL bar) As mentioned before, I am using Vue as my view layer library.
-This means that I can easily do client side routing.
+This means that I can easily do client side routing using the accompanying library vue-router.
 Client side routing is where the routing is done on the users machine.
 (More information on this web development technique can be found by searching for SPAs.
 ([Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application))
 This is the opposite to server side routing that is common for sites developed with PHP and no view library.
 Server side routing means loading entire new pages